 - During the course of the year, your child should be encouraged to walk from the car park to the classroom independently

-- Pupils must take care of their possessions and ensure that they take their reading pocket home every day
+- Pupils must take care of their possessions and ensure that they take their homework folder home every day

 - Some messages will be sent home verbally in an effort to improve memory in preparation for Grade 2